supersteeb/CS_ML_Prework/Week 2/README.md

-# CS ML Maymester'18 PREWORK
+# CS ML Maymester'18 Week 2 Assignment

 ## Objective
 Comparing contrast original classifier with given params to "best version" - with the best params - then to the "optimized" version - with the best params and the best features.
 Then compare & contrast the results between the three.